-The nose is the central and most prominent feature on the face.
-Because of that, it plays a large role on your overall appearance.
-While surgical rhinoplasty (aka nosejob) remains the gold standard and most effective way to change the appearance of the nose permanently, it carries with it recovery from a surgical procedure.
-A Washington DC nonsurgical rhinoplasty can be a quick procedure performed in the office to transform the nose and resolve unwanted bumps, nasal asymmetries, and droopy tips without the risk and recovery of a standard rhinoplasty procedure.
-Dr. Michael Somenek is a double board certified facial plastic surgeon who is an expert at rhinoplasty procedures.
-He routinely lectures worldwide discussing his techniques for nonsurgical rhinoplasty.
+While surgical rhinoplasty (aka nose job) remains the gold standard and most effective way to change the appearance of the nose permanently, it carries with it recovery from a surgical procedure.
+A Washington DC non-surgical rhinoplasty (aka Non-Invasive Nose Job) can be a quick procedure performed in the office to transform the nose and resolve unwanted bumps, nasal asymmetries, and droopy tips without the risk and recovery of a standard rhinoplasty procedure.
+Dr. Michael Somenek is a double board-certified facial plastic surgeon who is an expert at rhinoplasty procedures.
+He routinely lectures worldwide, discussing his techniques for nonsurgical rhinoplasty.
 He believes that only someone with an in-depth understanding should be injecting the nose due to the complex nasal anatomy and overall safety for the patient.
-Dr. Somenek will typically recommend a hyaluronic acid filler to be used in the nose, such as Restylane or Juvederm.
+Dr. Somenek will typically recommend a hyaluronic acid filler, such as Restylane or Juvederm, to be used in the nose.

 Dr. Somenek will first perform a thorough evaluation to determine if you are a suitable candidate for the procedure.
 He will then place numbing cream on the nose for topical anesthesia.
 The nasal skin is then cleansed with an antiseptic solution.
 Dr. Somenek then uses a hyaluronic acid filler to gradually and precisely address the problem areas of the nose including the profile and other irregularities that are noted during examination.
 There is usually minimal pain and little risk of bruising and swelling.
 The procedure takes less than 15 minutes and will leave you with a straighter, better defined, more symmetric, and more proportional nose.